SubhankarA8415/Food_Vision_101/README.md

-# 🍱 Food Vision — EfficientNetB0 (Adam vs Lion Optimizer, *IMP - Colab notebook and pdf uploaded are not viewable directly needs to get downloaded otherwise direct link for notebook in drive is provided at the bottom*)
+# 🍱 Food Vision — EfficientNetB0 (Adam vs Lion Optimizer)

 A deep learning project focused on **food image classification** using transfer learning with **EfficientNetB0**.
 The model was trained and fine-tuned on the **Food101 dataset** to compare the performance of two modern optimizers — **Adam** and **Lion**.